0xD3bt/Trench-Tools/docs/EXTENSION.md

 9. Save and test both hosts.

 For VPS installs, keep the SSH tunnel open first so those local-looking URLs point through to the VPS.

+Unpacked Chrome/Edge extensions do not auto-update.
+Until Trench Tools is published in the browser extension stores, download the latest zip again after each Trench Tools patch, replace the old unzipped folder, and click reload for Trench Tools on `chrome://extensions` or `edge://extensions`.
+Store distribution is planned once extension updates are less frequent.

 ## Supported Sites